michaelkotelnikov/rhacm-workshop/06.Gatekeeper-Integration/README.md

 ### Policy #2 - Namespace Management

 In this section you will create a Gatekeeper based policy.
-The policy with disallow namespaces with the `state: dangerous` label.
+The policy will disallow namespaces with the `state: dangerous` label.
 If a namespace has this label, its creation will be disallowed.
 Make sure to create a message that indicates the error.

 An example of a disallowed namespace: